Saltear navegación

 This race takes place within Lanín National Park and its surrounding mountains and tracks.
 One of the key factors for success is clearly the magnificent scenery embracing the race.
 Therefore, local people and tourists are responsible for preserving this place.
 For this reason, we ask that you do not litter during the race and that instead you carry it to the Aid Stations or to the Finish Line.
 There will be garbage containers at the Aid Stations as well as 100 meters down the trail.
 Any runner who is caught by the Organization throwing garbage outside the places authorized for this purpose, will be disqualified.
 This decision is final.

-Please be polite and respectful towards residents and neighbours, as they help to make this event possible, and with the wild, rural and urban environment.
+Please be polite and respectful towards residents and neighbors, as they help to make this event possible, and with the wild, rural and urban environment.
 Always use toilets set up by the race organizers.

 Trail and ultra-Trail races require a level of fitness that may take months, or even years of training.
 Besides having the medical certificate that states that the participant has no physical handicaps or conditions and is fit to participate in the race they have registered for, each participant is responsible for their proper training for this type of race, and for being duly informed of the risks this activity entails, in order to enjoy Patagonia Run experience fully.